-- an officer of the Company; a) - b) an employee of the Company; - an individual who supplies services or goods to the Company (whether paid or unpaid); c) - an employee of a person that supplies services or goods to the Company (whether paid or unpaid); d) - an individual who is an associate of the Company; e) - f) in relation to Disclosable Tax Matters only: - a spouse, child, dependent or dependent of a spouse of an individual referred to in any of i. paragraphs (a) to (e); or - an individual whose role or relationship with the Company is prescribed by the Taxation Administration Regulations (from time to time) as being an 'eligible whistleblower'; - g) in relation to Disclosable Corporate Matters only: - i. a relative, dependent or dependent of a spouse of an individual referred to in any of paragraphs (a) to (e); or - an individual whose role or relationship with the Company is prescribed by the Corporations Regulations (from time to time) as being an 'eligible whistleblower'.
+- (a) an officer of the Company; - (b) an employee of the Company; - (c) an individual who supplies services or goods to the Company (whether paid or unpaid); - an employee of a person that supplies services or goods to the Company (whether paid (d) or unpaid); - an individual who is an associate of the Company; (e) - (f) in relation to Disclosable Tax Matters only: - i. a spouse, child, dependent or dependent of a spouse of an individual referred to in any of paragraphs (a) to (e); or - an individual whose role or relationship with the Company is prescribed by the Taxation Administration Regulations (from time to time) as being an 'eligible whistleblower'; - in relation to Disclosable Corporate Matters only: (g) - a relative, dependent or dependent of a spouse of an individual referred to in any of paragraphs (a) to (e); or - an individual whose role or relationship with the Company is prescribed by the Corporations Regulations (from time to time) as being an 'eligible whistleblower'.